 Contributed by Audrey Chalmers at Gumnutsabroad.com

-One of my favourite childhood memories is of playing Spotlight (aka, Fashlight Tag) on hot summer nights.
+One of my favorite childhood outdoor games from the 80s is Spotlight (aka, Fashlight Tag) on hot summer nights.
 It is like hide and seek.
 The difference is, it’s played at night and players catch someone and make them “it” by shining a torch on them.
 The game is usually played outside, but it can be played anywhere that’s dark.

 How to Play Flashlight Tag